One of the U.K.’s biggest Alternative Indie Rock bands of the 90s!

 Since their full-length debut album, A Storm In Heaven, critics always favored The Verve as one of the best British bands of the 90s.

-After The Verve dissolved in 1999, Ashcroft pursued a solo career but didn’t reach the same heights as the band had with Urban Hymns.
+After The Verve dissolved, Ashcroft pursued a solo career but didn’t reach the same heights as the band had with their best album, Urban Hymns.

 In 2007, when they reunited, all seemed to fall into place again.
 When tickets for the tour became available, they sold out in twenty minutes.